bizlett/movie-search/README.md

 *Issue*

 displaySearchResults function was originally only diplaying 3 results.
-This is because I had specfied that the api must show the credits that the person was known for.
+This is because I had specified that the API must show the credits that the person was known for.
 I wanted to display whole movie credits.

 *Solution*

-I solved this issue with 2 api calls in the function - the first to get the person id and the second to get their full movie credits.
+I solved this issue with 2 API calls in the function - the first to get the person id and the second to get their full movie credits.
 Using the known for property was still essential to access the necessary credits based on whether the person was an actor, director or writer.
 I was then able to specify whether to access cast credits or crew credits to get the full information I needed.

 *Issue*

-Trending and popular movies list display only page 1 results as default everytime.
+Trending and popular movies list display only page 1 results as default every time.
 I wanted different results (i.e. different pages) to display when you click 'see more' buttons.

 *Solution*

-In order to access different pages of results, the page parameter in the url must be changed.
+In order to access different pages of results, the page parameter in the URL must be changed.
 To achieve this, I used random to select a number between 1-500 (the number of pages of results).
-Then I used concatenation to build a new url everytime the 'see more' buttons are clicked to return different results.
+Then I used concatenation to build a new URL every time the 'see more' buttons are clicked to return different results.
 I originally had two functions doing this but refactored the code to use only one function for both buttons.

 *Issue*